FAQ

 This depends on the recommendation from the therapist you see for your consultation.
 Sessions range from 30 minutes to one hour, depending on age and need, and are most often one time per week, but may be more, depending on need.
 Frequency and duration is something you will work out with your therapist(s) to find the right balance for you!

-• Do you accept insurance, and what are you payment options?
+• What are you payment options?

 • What are the benefits of your interdisciplinary approach?